 At Medicine Man, we do not recommend mixing cannabis with alcohol, particularly edibles and drinks with significant amounts of THC.
 Things can quickly go from bad to worse.
 There are too many variables and each person will react differently when mixing.
 If you do wish to explore canna-cocktails, stick with CBD fusions only.
-Even better, stay tuned for upcoming drink products that swap alcohol for cannabis.

 The concept of “tinctures” is certainly not new, but today’s cannabis tinctures offer a very modern and effective method of consumption.
 Taken sublingually by placing drops under your tongue, cannabinoids and terpenes are absorbed into your bloodstream directly.
 It’s quick, discreet and convenient, no smoke and no long waiting period like edibles.
 You will also have better control of dosages with most products clearly displaying how much CBD and/or THC you’ll get from various levels of liquid in the dropper.

 You’ll typically feel the full effects in about 15-30 minutes and tinctures last around two hours or more depending on your experience level with cannabis.
 If you don’t like the taste of a tincture, it can also be added to tea, juice, even your food, however, your body will first need to digest things and process the cannabinoids through the liver.
 This will delay the onset of effects for up to 2 hours, just like edibles.

 What is a Tincture and How is it Made?

 Without getting too deep into the science, a tincture is made by first activating the CBD and THC of raw cannabis, typically through heating.
 This important step is called decarboxylation and without it, you’ll likely see little to no effects from your tincture.
 Just think about the fact that you ignite flower to smoke it – and that time your friend ate a cannabis bud he didn’t feel anything.